Distributed Multisensor ISAC: MS ISAC Architectures and Use Cases

-Besides of application of meshed \gls{isac} sensing using the \gls{sl} in public road traffic, also other applications with mobile clouds of connected vehicles are on the horizon.
-Examples are autonomously acting \gls{agv}s or swarms of drones.
+Besides meshed \gls{isac} sensing using the \gls{sl} in public road traffic, other applications with mobile clouds of connected vehicles are on the horizon.
+Examples are autonomously acting \glspl{agv} or swarms of drones.
 Application of drones for real-time monitoring of ground activities, for or the purpose of law enforcement, search and rescue, technical inspections, environmental monitoring, etc. is already widespread.
-For instance, drones can help to increase safety of big public events by early recognizing mass panic and recognizing critical streams of movement, detect blocked or closed exits or even guide people to open exit routes.
+For instance, drones can help to increase safety of big public events by early recognizing mass panics and critical streams of movement, detecting blocked or closed exits or even guiding people to open exit routes.
 Auxiliary \gls{isac} sensing can help to extend the perceptive capabilities by the radio domain.
 Radar sensing can help when optical sensing fails because of bad whether condition or missing natural optical illumination.
-With radar sensing we may easier get an overview picture and measure relative velocities.
-If, in addition to radar detection, \gls{isac} also detects intentional or unintentional radio emissions from the ground, we can get a much more comprehensive picture of the situation on the ground.
-Moreover, besides sensing of ground activities, \gls{sl} based sensing can help to localize relative positions of drones with the swarm detect obstacles for collision avoidance (see \Cref{fig:coopdrones}).
+With radar sensing we may get an overview picture more easily and measure relative velocities.
+If, in addition to radar, \gls{isac} also detects intentional or unintentional radio emissions from the ground, we can get a more comprehensive picture of the situation on the ground.
+Moreover, besides sensing of ground activities, \gls{sl} based sensing can help to localize relative positions of drones towards the swarm for collision avoidance (see \Cref{fig:coopdrones}).